Income poverty & grantsIncome poverty & grants

 Over the next decade, the FCG was increasingly used to provide poverty alleviation for orphaned children in kinship care.
 The appropriateness and effectiveness of this approach was questioned as far back as 2003, particularly because many children live with grandparents, aunts or other relatives anyway, whether or not their parents are alive.1 In 2022, for example, 4 million children – a fifth of the child population – did not live with either of their parents.
 Of these, 97% lived with relatives, mainly in households that included a grandparent.
 Less than one third were orphans.
 Nevertheless, with over half a million double orphans living with relatives, there were concerns that rapid increases in foster care would overwhelm the child protection system, which was not designed or resourced to process such large numbers of children.

 By 2010, more than 500,000 FCGs were in payment and the foster care system was struggling to keep pace with the numbers due to the strict checks and balances required by law.
 These included initial investigations and reports by social workers, newspaper adverts, court-ordered placements, and additional two-yearly social worker reviews and court-ordered extensions of placements.
-The South African Social Security Agency is not allowed to pay the FCG without a valid court order or extension order, and it stopped paying more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.2
+SASSA is not allowed to pay the FCG without a valid court order or extension order, and it stopped paying more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.2

 In 2011, a High Court-ordered settlement stipulated that the foster care court orders that had expired – or that were going to expire in the following two years – must be deemed to have been extended until 8 June 2013.
 This effectively placed a moratorium on the lapsing of these FCGs.
 As a temporary solution, social workers could extend orders administratively (without having to go to court) until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.3 No legal policy solution had been developed by the 2014 cut-off date.
 The Department of Social Development sought (and received) an urgent High Court order extending the date to the end of 2017, which was then extended until the end of November 2019, then to November 2020, then November 2022, and finally to November 2023.

 Two laws needed to be amended to enable a comprehensive legal solution.
-This process took over a decade to be completed, primarily due to one directorate within the Department not being willing to using the foster care system for orphans in kinship care was neither effective nor sustainable.
-An amendment to the Social Assistance Act was passed by Parliament in 2020 to provide for a new CSG top-up (instead of the FCG) for orphaned children living with relatives.
+This process took over a decade to be completed.
+An amendment to the Social Assistance Act was passed by Parliament in 2020 to provide for a new CSG Top-Up (instead of the FCG) for orphaned children living with relatives.

 The CSG top-up is more easily accessible than the FCG because the caregiver can apply directly at SASSA without first having to go through a social worker investigation and court placement.
 It also gives access to a grant that, although lower than the FCG, is close to the food poverty line – enough to cover the basic food needs for a child.
 Importantly, it is not at risk of being stopped every two years.
 The CSG top-up is set at one-and-a-half times the value of the CSG, so that for example when the CSG is R500 per month, the CSG with top-up is R750.
 Implementation of the top-up started in mid-2022.
 By March 2023 there were 37,000 children receiving the top-up, and by February 2024 the number had increased to 65,000.4 Although uptake of the CSG top-up has been substantial, it has not been fast enough to offset the declining numbers of FCGs, and it is likely that many more orphans are excluded from the higher grant amounts.